Do you hear that? It’s the approaching sound of summer, signaling the time to prepare yourself and your golf game for sunny days on the fairways.

 3. Practice properly

 There is a large body of evidence suggesting that just beating lots of golf balls at the range isn’t a very effective way of practising.
 You’re better off employing a random practice routine (playing different shots with different shapes, using different clubs) instead of hitting the same shot with the same club over and over.
 Practice your golf game as if you are on the golf course.
-Hit, driver followed by a chip out of the trees, followed by a pitch on to the green.
+Hit the driver followed by a chip out of the trees, followed by a pitch onto the green.
 If you miss a shot, make sure you return to it later to make sure you get it right.

 4. Get fit, get flexible

-Ever play a round of golf only to find your knackered for the rest of the day?
+Ever play a round of golf only to find you’re knackered for the rest of the day?
 Walking 18 holes not only requires a certain degree of fitness but to make sure your game doesn’t suffer due to fatigue late in your round it’s wise to be even fitter.
 But don’t just get fit and increase strength – make sure you’re flexible too.
 If you want that McIlroy-like shoulder turn perhaps you should start the stretching, yoga or pilates classes immediately.

 5. Get new grips